-The Extended Precision Floating-Point feature provides 7 instructions for performing floating-point arithmetic on 4-word (16-byte) operands that provide a precision of up to 28 hexadecimal or 34 decimal digits.
+The Extended Precision Floating-Point feature provides 7 instructions for performing floating-point arithmetic on 4word (16-byte) operands that provide a precision of up to 28 hexadecimal or 34 decimal digits.
 The Floating-Point Arithmetic feature is a prerequisite.

-The Direct Control Feature provides six external interrupt lines which are independent of the normal data channels, plus two instructions which provide for single-byte data transfers between an external device and main storage.
-(The External Signals feature provides similar facilities for the Model 115 and Model 125.)
+The Direct Control Feature provides two additional instructions plus six external interrupt lines which are independent of the normal data channels, plus two instructions which provide for single-byte data transfers between an external device and main storage.
+(The External Signals feature provides only the six interrupts for the Model 115, 115-2, 125, and 125-2).

-High-Speed Multiply reduces the time required for long-precision floating-point and fixed-point multiply instructions.
+High-Speed Multiply is available only on the Model 165, 168, and 168-3.
+It reduces the time required for long-precision floating-point and fixed-point multiple instructions.
 For Model 165, the times are reduced from 1.87 to 0.61 microseconds and from 0.78 to 0.42 microseconds, respectively.

 The Channel-to-Channel Adapter permits direct communication between two System/370 processors via their standard I/O channels.
-The adapter occupies one control unit position on each of the two channels it interconnects
+The adapter occupies one control unit position on each of the two channels it interconnects.